 If you are a new or veteran supervisor of student employees, the resources below will help you through the process of hiring a student employee from funding a student position to completing new hire paperwork.

-On-campus student employment is a high-impact experience that can enhance overall career readiness through helping students develop transferable skills and gain valuable work experience.
-The resources below are based on the 8 NACE competencies and designed to support hands-on learning experiences within student employment.
+On-campus student employment is a high-impact experience that can enhance overall career readiness by helping students develop transferable skills and gain valuable work experience.
+The resources below are based on the 8 NACE competencies and are designed to support hands-on learning experiences within student employment.

-The Career Ready Guide takes approximately 5 hours to complete.
-Supervisors and student employees should work together to develop goals and a timeline for completion.
+The Employment Readiness Toolkit takes approximately 2 hours to complete.
+Supervisors and student employees should work together to develop goals and a timeline for completion”

 SkillSurvey is an evaluation tool based on the NACE competencies.
 Supervisors and student employees each assess the student’s work-related behaviors in a survey that takes less than 10 minutes to complete (on average).

 The supervisor and student receive a personalized report that provides an overall picture of the student’s career readiness.
 The career ready report allows students to compare their self-evaluations to their supervisor’s ratings, national averages, and employer expectations to help them identify areas for growth.

 SkillSurvey can be used in place of or as a supplement to your regular student employee evaluation.

 The National Association of Colleges and Employers (NACE) conducted research to determine the skills employers value most.
 The 8 competencies below emerged in their findings.
 These skills are considered to be essential in preparing college graduates for success in the workplace and lifelong career management.

 Clearly and effectively exchange information, ideas, facts, and perspectives with persons inside and outside of an organization.

 Identify and respond to needs based upon an understanding of situational context and logical analysis of relevant information.